whitneyburton/portfolios/students/1605/nicole-marino/template.markdown

 ## Team
  DTR Memo:

  When I spoke with Pat for  our headcount project, this was the first time I had a conflict with a partner about learning styles.
 He learns better when he has sufficient time to research the project beforehand.
+Versus I learn better when I can jump right into the code and start playing with it.
+These are some of the issues we discussed, and these are the solutions we implemented to combat it.

+ -More Pairing Session

+ -Pat does more in depth study while I create psuedocode for the next iterations.
+That way I feel I'm making progress, and then we can follow my instructions together with Pats insight after doing more research.

+ -We divide and conquer only when we both feel secure in the portion of code we're working with.

 ## Community

 ### Giving Feedback